Fenchel Duality and a Separation Theorem on Hadamard Manifolds: Preliminaries on Convex Analysis and Differential Geometry

 The \emph{exponential map} is defined as the function~$\exponential{p} \colon \cG_p\to\cM$ with~$\exponential{p} X \coloneqq \geodesic{p}{X}(1)$.
 Note that~$\exponential{p}(tX) = \geodesic{p}{X}(t)$ holds for every $t \in [0,1]$.
 We further introduce the set $\cG'_p \subseteq \tangent{p}$ as some open set such that $\exponential{p} \colon \cG'_p \to \exponential{p}(\cG'_p) \subseteq \cM$ is a diffeomorphism.
 The \emph{logarithmic map} is defined as the inverse of the exponential map, \ie, $\logarithm{p} \colon \exponential{p}(\cG'_p) \to \cG'_p \subseteq \tangent{p}$.

-In the particular case where the sectional curvature of the manifold is nonpositive everywhere, the geodesics connecting any two distinct points exist and are unique.
-If furthermore, the manifold is simply connected and complete, it is called a \emph{Hadamard manifold}; see \cite[p.10]{Bacak:2014:2}.
+In the particular case of a \emph{Hadamard manifold}, \ie, a manifold which is simply connected and complete and whose sectional curvature is nonpositive everywhere, the geodesics connecting any two distinct points exist and are unique; see \cite[p.~10]{Bacak:2014:2}.
 In this case, the exponential and logarithmic maps are defined globally, \ie,~ $\cG_p = \tangent{p}$ holds for all $p \in \cM$.
+Moreover, the distance function “is at least as convex as in the Euclidean plane” \cite[p.6]{Bacak:2014:2} and the squared distance function $d(\cdot,p)^2$ is even strongly convex \cite[Rem.~2.2.2]{Bacak:2014:2}.
 These properties of Hadamard manifolds make these spaces particularly amenable for the study of convexity properties.